Submit an NEA Jazz Masters Fellowship Nomination

-The National Endowment for the Arts Jazz Masters Fellowship is the highest honor that our nation bestows upon jazz musicians.
+The NEA Jazz Masters Fellowship is the highest honor that our nation bestows upon jazz musicians.
 Each year since 1982, the program has elevated to its ranks a select number of living legends who have made exceptional contributions to the advancement of jazz.

 The NEA Jazz Masters Fellowships are awarded to living individuals on the basis of nominations from the public including members of the jazz community.
-The Arts Endowment encourages nominations of a broad range of men and women who have been significant to the field of jazz through vocal and instrumental performance, creative leadership, and education.
-Successful nominees will demonstrate significant contribution to the art form through their body of work in the field of jazz.
+The NEA encourages nominations of a diverse and broad range of individuals who have been significant to the field of jazz through vocal and instrumental performance, creative leadership, mentorship, and education.
+Successful nominees will demonstrate significant contributions to the art form through their body of work in the field of jazz.

 Important Information for Nominators:

-- Nominees must be U.S. citizens or permanent residents of the United States.
+- Nominees must be living U.S. citizens or permanent residents of the United States.

 - Nominations of deceased individuals will not be considered.

-- Individuals who have previously received an Arts Endowment lifetime honor award (National Heritage Fellowship or an Opera Honor) are not eligible for an NEA Jazz Masters Fellowship.
+- Individuals who have previously received any other NEA lifetime honor award (e.g., National Heritage Fellowships) are not eligible for an NEA Jazz Masters Fellowship.

-- Individuals who have previously received the National Medal of Arts are eligible for a NEA Jazz Masters Fellowship.
+- Individuals who have previously received the National Medal of Arts are eligible for an NEA Jazz Masters Fellowship.

 - Awards will be up to $25,000 and may be received once in a lifetime.